Daniel-ET/Feedforward-Artifical-Neural-Network-for-Car-Sales-Prediction/README.md

 # Feedforward-Artifical-Neural-Network-for-Car-Sales-Prediction

-This project aims to use a simple feedforward neural network to predict the price a customer is willing to pay for a car using a dataset with the following attributes
+This project aims to use a simple feedforward neural network to predict the price a customer is willing to pay for a car.

+Using a dataset with the following attributes

 * Customer Name
 * Customer e-mail
 * Country